 It is hot today.
 The weather forecast says it will get even hotter – maybe reaching 32 degrees.
 I have lathered on the sun block cream in anticipation.
 This gives me a white and slightly greasy appearance.

-The Lowestoft to Harwich ferry crosses Harwich Harbour and arrives at the Halfpenny pier.
+The Felixstowe to Harwich ferry crosses Harwich Harbour and arrives at the Halfpenny pier.
 We arrive by car, having decided to drive there directly.
 The pier is quaint but I unable to take a good photograph due to the cars parked around it.

 The sea front of Harwich is pleasant, with an old lighthouse and a promenade with strollers and beach huts.
 Bright coloured dinghies sail across the harbour, with the cranes and container ships of Lowestoft as a backdrop.
 A long breakwater marks the entrance to the harbour area.
 Despite signs that forbid this, there are fishermen out.

 Further along are some interesting, old, renovated lighthouses; one on the shore and one rising out of the sea a few hundred feet offshore.
 They were restored in the 1980s.